AML/CTF compliance built for accounting firms

 Trusts and complex structures

-Trusts and complex structures create beneficial owner and controller complexity that manual processes frequently miss or fail to document properly.
+Trusts and layered entities create beneficial owner and controller complexity that manual processes frequently miss or fail to document properly.

 Proving scoping decisions